HyprUsr/k1s/README.md

 # Kill the job when done
 dart run bin/client.dart -c kill-job -i hello-job
 ```

+> **Note:** The server invokes jobs with `sudo -u <user>`.
+Ensure the account running the server has passwordless sudo access for the target users or appropriate privileges; otherwise job launches will fail.

 ## Logging
 Every job writes its stdout and stderr streams to files in the server's working directory: